Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 // 0x40
 ```

-after that the content was loaded into a buffer `All`.
+After that, the content was loaded into a buffer named `All`.
 ```c
 All = io_ReadAll(response_body);
 ```